pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

-Add a code block to the if/then/else block that switches the costume of the soil and waits for two seconds repeatedly, until the soil is using the "tree_with_fruits.png" costume.
+Add a code block to the if/then/else block that switches to the next costume of the soil and waits for two seconds twice, so that the soil is using the "tree_with_fruits.png" costume.

 {{< learner-task-help >}}